wehr-to/windows-hardening-framework/README.md

 auditpol, Sysmon, and WEF filters are all core to Windows telemetry collection.
 Custom XML filters and detection logic for event logs show you know what “normal” and “abnormal” look like.
 Your lab examples can become scenario-based walkthroughs: "We detected Event ID 7045 on multiple hosts.
-Investigation revealed a malicious service..."
+Investigation revealed a malicious service

 ## ✅ CySA+ Domain 3: Incident Response
 Objective: Determine the nature of incidents and appropriate mitigation.